adelinchristian/hunter-wifi-mqtt/README.md

 ## Software installation

 Easiest way to install was through [esphome.io](https://web.esphome.io/?dashboard_install) website.
-Just connect the board using usb cable to the PC, select serial device and upload the binary file to the board.
+Just connect the board using usb cable to the PC, select serial device and upload the [binary file](https://github.com/ecodina/hunter-wifi/releases/tag/v1.0.0) to the board.

+> Current master doesn't seem to be working properly, either web-interface, nor mqtt.
+So for the time being, stick with v1.0.0 - https://github.com/ecodina/hunter-wifi/releases/tag/v1.0.0

 After startup, connect to the `WateringSystemAP` and setup up the WIFI & MQTT credentials:

 ```
-# MQTT server URL
+# MQTT server URL, local DNS name can be used
-server: 'mqtt://172.17.0.1'
+server: 'raspi3b.local'

 # MQTT server authentication
 user: mqtt_user